The important settings are described on this page. See the Cellpose class for all run options.

 Run the image through the cellpose network and obtain the style vector.
 Predict the size using the linear regression model from the style vector.

-Resize the image based on the predicted size and run cellpose again, and produce masks.
-Take the final estimated size as the median diameter of the predicted masks.
+Resize the image based on the predicted size and run cellpose again, and produce ROIs.
+Take the final estimated size as the median diameter of the predicted ROIs.

 For automated estimation set

 However, if this estimate is incorrect please set the diameter by hand.